All blog posts

 What Slows Down Your Shopify Store?

 Your Shopify Speed score may never get to 100 as the more your store grows, the more additions and improvements you need to make to ensure that customers’ get the most from using your site.
 However, these additions while targeted at improving your store’s functionality in many cases end up slowing down your page loading speed reducing your store speed tremendously.
-These are some of the things that may be slowing down your Shopify store:

 Images